Elevation Profile of Everest Base Camp Trek

 Thus, Ace Vision Trek has set two acclimatizing days in our Everest Base Camp Trek itinerary so our guests have enough rest periods to adapt to new altitudes and get much-deserved rest.
 We have set acclimatization days at two strategic destinations, Namche (3,440 meters) and Dingboche (4,410 meters).
 As both of these resting destinations are transition points between different climatic zones in the Himalayas, you find it much easier to get used to new altitudes in comparison to itinerary plans that continuously push to higher elevations.

 Not only does the enough acclimatization period let your body adapt to rising Everest Base Camp Trek elevation points, but it give your body sufficient time to rest.
-While taking on this Himalayan journey, you have to walk multiple hours during each day to reach the stop point of particular day’s itinerary.
-Your body also needs to take a break from continuous walking so you don’t end up pushing it to limits and exhausting yourself.
+While taking Himalayas journey, you have to walk multiple hours during each day to reach the stop point of particular day’s itinerary.
+Your body needs to take break from continuous walking so you don’t end up pushing it to limits and exhausting yourself.
 Thus, these stop points act as the resting points to relax and replenish the lost energy.

 Altitude Sickness Symptoms and Prevention